Academic Calendar 2025/26

 When to apply

-Applications are accepted for entrance to the Fall semester only.
+Applications are accepted for entrance to the Fall and Winter semesters.
 For application deadlines, see Specific intake application process.

 How to apply